bashsimplicio/bugtracker/README.md

 5. git rebase origin dev

-6. If there are changes and were stashed: git stash pop
+6. If there are changes and are stashed: git stash pop

 7. If there are new updates in the package.json: npm start